Our Woodgas Page

 The idea is to take advantage of our state's net metering laws.
 We would use the grid as our storage battery, so to speak.
 Instead of heating with a biomass furnace, which needs constant attention, we want to be able to run our system for one day each week to produce the needed power.
 In addition to the net metering, we want to be able to do as much cogeneration as possible on that day, charging an "Energy Storage Unit" (boxa bricks, as I call it) and using waste engine heat to heat the house as needed on that day.
 We think wood chips will be our fuel of choice.

-Here, you will see what experiments are going on.
-This page will be under constant construction.
+Here, you will see what experiments have been going on.

 1939 British Gasifier Report